 √ Laser Marking

 This procedure is similar to laser engraving, except it creates designs that are only surface deep.
 Laser marking comprises a series of procedures like staining, ablation, etching, etc. that are used in creating these designs usually by burning or chemically modifying the surface of the material.

 Tips That Can Help You in Laser Cutting Operations

 Designing parts and cutting them using a Laser Cutting machine is a fairly straightforward process.
 However, new and inexperienced users can still run into a bit of trouble or get stuck.

 To help with this, here are some tips and tricks that can aid in designing and cutting the best parts possible.

-At RapidDone, as a top on-demand part expert, we work with a reliable partner that has some of the best Laser cutting machines, we can offer professional laser cutting services in China.
+As a professional prototytping shop, we work with a reliable partner that has some of the best Laser cutting machines, we can offer professional low volum sheet metal fabrication services in China.
 With us, you can be sure you’ll get the quality you deserve at the best price possible.
 If you are looking at the high cost as a high barrier to entry, don’t worry we are here to help.

-Contact us today with your projects, and we’ll put you in touch with our engineers for a price quote.
+Contact us today with your projects, no matter it is an protototyping or low volumn quantity, we can put you in touch with our engineers for a price quote.